saberfazliahmadi/Laravel-Tips/README.md

-# 💡 PHP => LARAVEL TIP
+# 💡 PHP => LARAVEL TIPS

-🔰 Welcome to the **Laravel Tips** repository!
-This is a collection of tips, tricks, and best practices to help you master Laravel and build powerful, scalable applications.
+🔰 Welcome to the **PHP => LARAVEL TIPS** repository!
+This is a collection of tips, tricks, and best practices to help you master PHP => LARAVEL and build powerful, scalable applications.

 ## 📚 Contents
 - [Eloquent Relationships](./tips/001-eloquent-relationships.md)